 I have written accessibility guidelines for Flip Screen, Scratch Cinema, UK Film Review, Film Updates, Seventh Row, Obscur, The Slice, CLAPPER, Film Cred, HCMovieReviews, JumpCut Online, TAKE ONE, Screen Queens, and others.

-I have worked with Scalarama Scotland, Film Hub Scotland, Belmont Filmhouse, Take One Action!
-Film Festivals, Scottish Queer International Film Festival (SQIFF), Women X Festival, and others, by either providing access advice, leading access webinars, or sharing my experiences of deafblindness and access.
+I have worked with Scalarama Scotland, Film Hub Scotland, Film Hub South West, Belmont Filmhouse, Take One Action!
+Film Festivals, Scottish Queer International Film Festival (SQIFF), Women X Festival, and others, by either providing access advice, leading access workshops, or sharing my experiences of deafblindness and access.

 If you would like to find out more, then please visit my contact page.